SherG/sherrieg/content/blog/hyundai-purge-valve-problem.md

 draft: false
 ---

-It's been over a year, but my Hyundai evap system code was finally diagnosed correctly, and the problem solved.
+After months, my Hyundai evap system code was finally diagnosed correctly, and the problem solved.
 Weirdly, I wound up being the person to diagnose it after two garages couldn't.
 The internet came to the rescue.

 Just in case there's another person puzzling over this same issue, here's my story & what I learned.